ickb/proposal/README.md

 - Another deposit cell with its exact same unoccupied CKB capacity.
 - A protocol receipt, which respectfully to the immediately preceding deposit cells, just contains their count and single deposit unoccupied CKB capacity.

+So far a phase 1 deposit transaction contains deposits and receipts, but a valid transaction must also include at least one cell in input with iCKB Owner Lock, as this lock contains the protocol logic.
+For this purpose any cell with iCKB Owner Lock can be used.

+For user convenience the protocol offers an easy way to include an iCKB Owner Lock in input by using a Public Owner Cell.
+It's defined as a cell with iCKB Owner Lock and no type lock.
+As there is no way to identify the owner, these cells are considered publicly owned and anyone creating one forfeits ownership.
+As such a transaction can consume at most one Public Owner Cell and consuming one requires re-creating a new one in the outputs.

 Summing up, in the first deposit phase, these rules must be followed:

 - A **deposit** is defined as Nervos DAO deposit with an iCKB Owner Lock `{CodeHash: iCKB Owner Lock, HashType: Data1, Args: Empty}`.